shankar4/Functional-Genomics/Resume.md

 M.S,   Electrical and Computer Engineering, University of Wisconsin, Madison, 1977

 #### Employment and Professional Experience:
-* August 2017 – Dec 2018, Leave of Absence, Goal: Build the infrastructure for Precision Medicine systems research and teaching
+* August 2017 – Dec 2018, Leave of Absence, Goal: Build the infrastructure for Precision Medicine (AHA Definition) systems research and training
 * 2012-2013, Sabbatical, Built a consortium for smart phone and mobile Apps
 * 1993-Present, Director, [CSI](http://csi.fau.edu/), a center for multi-college university-industry collaboration.
 * 1982-Present, Promoted and Tenured,  Assistant to Full Professor, CEECS disciplines, FAU